nohren/MiniMax-Tree-AI-simulation/README.md

 **Seize the initiative :runner: , it's a 1.5x+ advantage :point_right:**: player 1 won 1.5x more than Player 2 of equal skill simply because player 1 goes first.  (caveat unless they are both of easy skill- another hint to why forsight is more valueable).
 Taking the initiative forces player 2 into a corner from the get go.
 If player 1 is of greater skill forseeing the course of events, this is where the most possible advantage exists.

 **Practice foresight.
-This boosts your advantage 3x :raising_hand: Envision farther out than your opponent :see_no_evil:**: player 2 beat out player 1 when it possesed greater skill, despite losing the initiative.
-Meaning defensive opponents can recover with better decision making (better crystal ball/ seeing the future).
+This boosts your advantage 3x :raising_hand: Envision farther out than your opponent :see_no_evil:**: player 2 beat out player 1 when it possesed greater skill, despite having lost the initiative.
+Meaning defensive opponents with better crystal balls for seeing the future do better regardless of initiative.

 **fore·sight - definition**
 **/ˈfôrˌsīt/**